 Middle School Language Arts builds on the writing, reading, and speaking foundation begun in Lower School.
-Students begin the year working on the complexities of the five-paragraph essay.
-Writing assignments at the Middle School level include narrative, informative, and persuasive units of study culminating in an 8th grade student driven research paper.
-All writing involves the process of brainstorming, outlining, revision, and editing.
+Students explore units designed through Columbia University Teachers College Reading and Writing Project.
+Writing assignments at the Middle School level include narrative, research based informative writing, and persuasive units of study.
+Writing involves self-exploration, partnership, and student collaboration in the process of brainstorming, outlining, revision, and editing.

 It is our intention to instill a lasting appreciation for literature and help nurture active literacy, strong presentation skills, and a distinct writing voice in our students.